p-x9/swift-sysctl/README.md

 > [!NOTE]
 > Some values cannot be read without root permission.
-> It is possible to check the possibility by checking the Kind(Flags) of the OID.

 > [!NOTE]
 > OIDs that exist vary greatly depending on the CPU architecture.